kamilazdybal/kamilazdybal.github.io/_posts/2022-08-07-making-presentations.md

 ## Make visual pointers or highlights

 If you're presenting close to the projector screen, you might use your hands to point the relevant things on your slides.
 If you know you'll be presenting in a big room, it might be helpful to anticipate things you'd like to point out and draw visual pointers on your slides early on to direct the audience attention.
 These can be made in forms of arrows, dots, boxes...
 I also found that they work most effectively if they appear gradually on your slide and are in synch with what you're currently saying.
-This is also where I might break the text rule, and add some brief note close to an arrow to help make my point.
+This is also where I might break the text rule, and add a brief note close to an arrow to help make my point.

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/slides-08.png" width="600">